 Roundabouts present a unique challenge for the design of pedestrian crossings.
-In a roundabout, the crosswalk markings should comply with the MUTCD and the FDOT Traffic Engineering Manual.
+In a roundabout, the crosswalk markings should comply with the MUTCD, FHWA's Roundabouts: An Informational Guide and the FDOT Traffic Engineering Manual.

-8.3.3.1 Midblock Crosswalks
+8.3.3.2 Midblock Crosswalks

-Marked crosswalks can be used to supplement the pedestrian crossing needs in an area through the use of midblock crosswalks.
+Midblock crosswalks can be used to supplement the pedestrian crossing needs in an area between intersections.
 This can provide pedestrians with a more direct route to their destination.
-The use of unsignalized midblock crosswalks should be carefully considered.
-When used, midblock crosswalks should be illuminated, marked and outfitted with advanced warning signs or warning flashers in accordance with the Manual of Uniform Traffic Control Devices (MUTCD).
+When used, midblock crosswalks should be illuminated, marked and signed in accordance with the MUTCD, Traffic Engineering Manual (Section 3.8) and Index 17346, Design Standards.
 Pedestrian-activated, signalized midblock crosswalks may be appropriate at some locations, but the locations must meet the warrants established in the MUTCD.

-In addition to the requirements in Section 8.3.3, the following conditions also apply:
+In addition to the requirements in Section 8.3.3.1, the following conditions also apply:

 - 1. Midblock crosswalks should not be located where the spacing between adjacent intersections is less than 660 feet - 2.
 Midblock crosswalks should not be located where the distance from the crosswalk to the nearest intersection (or crossing location) is less than 300 feet - 3.
-Midblock crosswalks shall not be provided where the crossing distance exceeds 60 feet (unless a median or a crossing island is provided)

-- 4. Midblock crosswalks shall not be provided where the sight distance for both the pedestrian and motorist is not adequate (stopping sight distance per Table 2.7.1) - 5.
-Midblock crosswalks shall not be provided where the roadway lighting illuminating the proposed crosswalk is inadequate - 6.
+Midblock crosswalks shall not be provided where the crossing distance exceeds 60 feet (unless a median or a crossing island is provided) - 4.
+Midblock crosswalks shall not be provided where the sight distance for both the pedestrian and motorist is not adequate (stopping sight distance per Table 2.7.1) - 5.
 Midblock crosswalks shall not be located where the ADA cross slope and grade criteria along the crosswalk cannot be met (per Section 8.3.2).